-The UX is defined as how a user feels about engaging with your brand, before their first interaction, during all their interactions and what they take away after their interactions.
+The UX is defined as how a user feels about engaging with your brand, before their first interaction, during all their interactions, and what they take away after their interactions.
 Do we end up delighting the user, leave them feeling meh or do we let them down?
+Very often, people use the term UI design interchangeably with the UX design.
+But in reality, the UX is more than just the UI.

 The UX design of webpages, web apps, and mobile apps distills all these aspects explicitly in the design of the UI and the interactions for the user but also implicitly in the messaging and experiences that connect to the user before, during and after a visit or a transaction.